Corrective work for filler “gone wrong”

 One of the brilliant things about hyaluronic acid (HA) is that an undesirable result may be reversed.
 Hyaluronidase (hyalase) will dissolve HA filler, taking the area back to the way it was before treatment.

-Hyalase is a very potent, prescription medication, so the treatment is often done in two or more sessions.
-This is particularly if there is a distinct lump or swelling that a person wants resolved, whilst maintaining the “good work” of the filler treatment.
+Hyalase is a very potent, prescription medication, so the treatment is often done in two or a maximum of three sessions.
+It can be difficult to treat an area where there is a general swelling, whilst maintaining the “good work” of the filler treatment or keeping an exact balance of the bi-lateral side.

 If you want an area of filler dissolved entirely and then reinstated, this would be done at two weeks following resolution of the original filler.